krzysztof-jusiak/talks/concepts-driven-design/concepts-driven-design.md

 > This talk is from user perspective
 > See Andrew Sutton talks for more details about concepts!

-> Concepts, although, merged into C++20 draft, are still a subject for future changes.
+> Concepts, although, merged into C++20 draft, are still a subject for future changes

 | Compiler | Version | Notes |
 | - | - | - |